 In an attempt to be environmentally conscious, we will not distribute drinking water in individual bottles.
 We suggest that you bring your own favorite water bottle to fill from the bubblers onsite so that you can stay hydrated throughout the meeting.

 - What are the dates and locations for future conference?

 Conference dates are set 12 - 14 months in advance.
-The conference is typically held the end of the second or third full week of March.
-Beginning in 2015, we anticipate possibly holding a version of this conference at our campus in Hyde Park, NY.
+The conference is typically held the end of the second or third full week of March, at The Culinary Institute of America's Greystone campus.